Toyota Corolla (E210): Europe

-For the facelift in the European market, Toyota will also offer new exterior styling for the Corolla, but will eliminate all non-hybrid powertrains.
-The Corolla will now be powered by either a 1.8-litre 2ZR-FXE hybrid petrol engine with a combined output of 140 PS, or a 2.0-litre M20A-FXS Dynamic Force hybrid petrol engine with a combined output of 196 PS.
-European market Corollas will also feature the new Toyota Audio Multimedia system, but utilising a 10.5-inch touchscreen, larger than the previous 8-inch screen.
+For the facelift in the European market, Toyota offers an update exterior styling for the Corolla, but discontinued all non-hybrid powertrains.
+The updated Corolla is powered by either a 1.8-litre 2ZR-FXE hybrid petrol engine with a combined output of 140 PS, or a 2.0-litre M20A-FXS Dynamic Force hybrid petrol engine with a combined output of 196 PS.
+European market Corollas are equipped with an updated Toyota Audio Multimedia system, but utilising a 10.5-inch touchscreen, larger than the previous 8-inch screen.

 Japan

 For the Japanese market, the facelifted Corolla was launched on 3 October 2022, retaining the saloon, Sport (hatchback) and Touring (estate) configurations.
+The “G-X” and “S” trims were dropped on the saloon and estate and replaced with ubiquitous “X” and “G” trims respectively from previous generations.
 Both the 8NR-FTS and 2ZR-FAE engine options were replaced by newer M15A-FKS engine for the saloon and Touring models, and the M20A-FKS engine for Sport model.
 The 2ZR-FXE hybrid drivetrain was retained on the facelifted model, with the 1VM electric motor (rated at 70 kW and 185 Nm) replacing the previous 1NM motor.

+In April 2024, Toyota released the Active Sport version of Corolla saloon and Touring (estate).
+These models featured aggressive style front bumper with black ornaments, black side skirts, black 17-inch alloy wheels, and optional "Active Sport" rear emblem.
+Powered by the same 1.8 litre Hybrid engine as the regular Corolla, the Active Sport is offered with either front wheel drive (FWD) or all-wheel-drive (E-Four).
+The FWD models also received tuned suspension for better handling.
+For the interior, the Active Sport came with black sport front seats with gray stitching, black leather upper dashboard and door trims, and aluminum pedals.
+Non-hybrid variants were discontinued in May 2025 across all body styles.

 Oceania

+Australia

 The facelifted Corolla for the Australian market was launched on 8 November 2022.
 Similar to the pre-facelift model, the grade levels offered are Ascent Sport, SX and ZR with either a 2.0-litre M20A-FKS petrol or a 1.8-litre 2ZR-FXE hybrid petrol engines.

+New Zealand

+Toyota New Zealand offers the 2023 Facelift Corolla in estate and hatchback variants.
+All models are equipped with the 1.8-litre 2ZR-FXE hybrid petrol engine and E-CVT.
+The estate version is only available in GX trim with four exterior colour choices.
+The Hatchback is available in GX, SX and ZR trims.
+The base model GX is available with six exterior colour choices and the SX & ZR trims are available with eight exterior colour choices.
+The highest grade ZR trim can, for an additional $1000, be optioned with a two-tone paint scheme which adds a jet-black roof, pillars, rear spoiler, and mirror covers; however this option is only available with four exterior colour choices.